algorithms-in-action/algorithms-in-action.github.io/src/algorithms/extra-info/StraightRadixSortInfo.md

 In *counting sort*, temporary array **B** is filled by scanning array **A** from right to left.
 If it was scanned from left to right, array **B** would still end up sorted on the digit in question.
-What would the affect be on the radix sorting if left to right scanning was used?
+What would the effect be on the radix sorting if left to right scanning was used?

 How is the run-time of Straight Radix Sort affected by the order of the data?